AlexsdeG/Project-CSS-Analyser/README.md

 ## Limitations

 - **Dynamic Selectors**: Cannot detect selectors that are dynamically generated in JavaScript
+- **Dynamic CSS Injection**: Load order for CSS injected via JavaScript is marked as uncertain; results may differ at runtime.
 - **Framework Classes**: Some framework/utility classes are excluded by default but may be used dynamically
 - **Complex Selectors**: Very complex CSS selectors may not be accurately parsed
 - **Encoding Issues**: Some files with unusual encodings may not be read correctly